5: Your Feedback and Concerns

 The Postgraduate Taught Experience Survey (PTES) is conducted annually and is a survey of taught postgraduate students in all UK universities about their learning and teaching experience.

 We would encourage all students to take part in the PTES survey.
 In previous years the department made a charitable donation (for each response received) to a charity voted for by the student cohort.
-There was also a prize draw for all students, triggered once the response rate reached 55%.
-For more information about this survey please visit the department's PTES webpage.
+There was also a prize draw for all students, triggered once the response rate was reached.
+For more information about this survey please visit the department's PTES webpageLink opens in a new window.

 Following analysis of the results of PTES, the department develops an action plan based on the students' response, which informs development of policy and procedures in the postgraduate area.